 Most states in our country have small towns tucked away from the hustle and bustle of state capitals and big cities.
 In Michigan’s greater Detroit area, Port Austin fits the bill.
 This harbor town is two hours away from Detroit in a straight drive up M-53 to the tip of the Thumb of Michigan.

 Port Austin is Close to Metro Detroit But with A Northern Michigan Feel

-This budding artist colony nestled between farms and pasture land to its south and the expanse of Lake Huron to its north.
+This budding artist colony nestled between farms and pasture land to its south and Lake Huron’s expanse to its north.
 As a result of this unique position, the town offers breathtaking sunrise and sunset views over the big lake.
-With a small year around population just over 600, it’s a summer destination with cottage owners and weekend tourists seek the cool breezes of Lake Huron while the parents take the kids out to enjoy the numerous sandy beaches throughout the area.
+With a small year-round population of just over 600, it’s a summer destination with cottage owners and weekend tourists seek the cool breezes of Lake Huron.
+At the same time, the parents take the kids out to enjoy the numerous sandy beaches throughout the area.

 Boaters and cruising sailors carefully motor past the rocks and the iconic Port Austin Lighthouse to utilize the strategic port to stock up with groceries or make repairs before heading over to Canada’s Georgian Bay or the pristine waters of the North Channel.